 How is my blackberry swirled vanilla pound cake any different from other pound cakes?

-- I haven’t used a pound each of flour, sugar and fat to make this one a classic pound cake (which I find a bit too dense).
+- I haven’t used a pound each of flour, sugar and fat to make this one a classic pound cake (which I found a bit too dense).
 Don’t you?
 I lightened my cake considerably with less butter and sugar.
 But just enough to tick all the marks of a flavor packed and soft cake.

 - You see when there is too much liquid added in the batter, the cake turns soggy.
 None of that is happening here.
 I used thickened homemade jam to give the purple batter a balanced rise.